awslabs/aws-lambda-web-adapter/README.md

 | `AWS_LWA_SNAPSTART_AFTER_RESTORE_PATH`     | After restore, before serving traffic | Reconnect, refresh credentials, reseed randomness, regenerate unique IDs |

 Each hook is an empty `POST`; your application must respond with a `2xx` status.
-A non-`2xx` response, a connection failure, or taking longer than 60 seconds to respond fails the SnapStart phase (initialization for the before-checkpoint hook, restore for the after-restore hook) instead of serving traffic against an improperly prepared application.
+A non-`2xx` response or a connection failure fails the SnapStart phase (initialization for the before-checkpoint hook, restore for the after-restore hook) instead of serving traffic against an improperly prepared application.
+The adapter does not impose its own deadline on a hook — Lambda bounds both phases, and the after-restore hook in particular must finish within your function timeout.

 After restore, the adapter also automatically refreshes its own HTTP connection to your application, so it never reuses a connection captured in the snapshot, and